DiscontinuedUpdate: Reebok CrossFit Nano 9

 Examining the bottom of the footwear, there are noticeable ridges called the Metasplit.
 They mimic the phalanges of the foot, allowing it to bend and move naturally.

-The midsole of the Reebok CrossFit Nano 4.0 is made up of two compounds.
+The midsole of this Reebok trainer is made up of two compounds.
 The forefoot uses the F48 cushioning unit that not only attenuates shock but also promotes flexibility.
 The midfoot and the heel are lined with the S55 material which also absorbs shock, has a high energy return, and is solid to keep the rearfoot steady during plyometrics, lifts, and squats.

 The low-profile cushioning platform also has a 4-mm heel-to-toe drop.
 This construction allows the wearer to feel planted to the ground and feel stable during dynamic movements.